From Classrooms to Campus ; my dtu journey

 Similar Reviews

-National Institute of Technology - [NIT], Bachelor of Technology [B.Tech] (Electronics & Communication Engineering)
+Fairfield Institute of Management and Technology - [FIMT], Bachelor of Technology [B.Tech] (Computer Science and Engineering)

 Placement Experience: